mongodb-partners/MongoDB_Cohere/Readme.md

 1. **User Interface (UI)**: The main entry point of the application is `ui.py`.
 This script handles user interactions and displays the results.
 2. **Backend Processing**: The backend processes the data received from the UI, interacts with the Cohere API, and returns the processed results.
-3. **Cohere API**: The application integrates with Cohere's API to leverage its capabilities for natural language processing.

 ## Running the Application